Paternity & Fathers' Rights

 If the father has not legally adopted the child, or

-If the Fathers’ paternity has not been established according to law.
+If the fathers’ paternity has not been established according to law.

 A father must be served notice advising him of the proposed adoption of his child and giving him 30 days to initiate a paternity proceeding in the Superior Court and to serve notice to the mother.
-If the father does not initiate a paternity action speedily and completely, he will be barred from asserting his interests in the child; he forfeits all rights.
+If the father does not initiate a paternity action speedily and completely, he will be barred from asserting his interests in the child; meaning he legally forfeits all rights.
 This is a drastic result and may unfairly affect fathers who cannot afford the cost of a Superior Court lawsuit on 30 days notice.